-Thanks to Photoquilty for suggesting Eric as Name of the Day.
+Thanks to Photoquilty for suggesting Eric as our Baby Name of the Day.

 Whether he was an enduring, honorable or solo ruler, Eric was clearly in charge.
 The name was worn by two kings of Denmark, six Norwegian monarchs and at least a dozen kings of Sweden.